-Differently from the great majority of machine learning algorithms, the Bivariate Reinforced Urn Process (B-RUP) here discussed belongs to a particular class of models [Muliere et al., 2000, Walker and Muliere, 1997] with the extremely useful ability of combining some a priori knowledge-possibly referring to experts' judgements-with the information coming from actual data, perfectly in line with the Bayesian paradigm.
-This possibility allows for the incorporation of trends, tail events or other aspects that can be rarely observed in a dataset-hence invisible to standard machine learning approaches, yet possible and with dramatic consequences [Taleb, 2007].
-For instance, if an expert thinks that their data under-represent a given phenomenon, like for example some unusual lifetime combinations in the modeling of survivor annuities, they could solve the problem by eliciting an a priori assigning a higher mass to those combinations, to oblige their model to always take into account their possibility, at least remotely, even if rarely (or not) present in the data.
-In a sense, a clever use of the priors can thus be an elegant way of dealing with sampling and historical biases [Derbyshire, 2017, Shackle, 1955].
+to a particular class of models (Muliere et al., 2000; Walker and Muliere, 1997) with the extremely useful ability of combining some a priori knowledge-possibly referring to experts' judgements-with the information coming from actual data, perfectly in line with the Bayesian paradigm.
+This possibility allows for the incorporation of trends, tail events or other aspects that can be rarely observed in a data set-hence invisible to standard machine learning approaches, yet possible and with dramatic consequences (Taleb, 2007).
+For instance, if an expert thinks that their data under-represent a given phenomenon, like for example some unusual lifetime combinations in the modeling of survivor annuities, they could solve the problem by eliciting an a priori assigning a higher mass to those combinations, thus obliging the model to always take into account such a possibility, even if rarely (or not) present in the data.
+In a sense, a clever use of the priors can thus be an elegant way of dealing with sampling and historical bias (Derbyshire, 2017; Shackle, 1955).

 Clearly, nothing guarantees the ability of eliciting a sound and reliable a priori: experts could naturally be wrong.
 The answer to such a relevant observation-we shall see-is that the bivariate urn model learns over time, at every interaction with actual data.
 A sufficient amount of data can therefore compensate for judgements one does not trust completely, for unrealistic beliefs, or for no belief at all.
-Furthermore, as recently observed [Cirillo et al., 2013, Cheng and Cirillo, 2018], reinforced urn processes are able to learn hidden patterns in the data, discovering previously ignored features.
-In any case, as it shall be clearer later, the elicitation of an a priori is not compulsory-it is only a relevant plus-and a B-RUP can also be used in an "objective" empirically-based way.
+In fact, as it shall be clearer later, the elicitation https://doi.org/10.1016/j.insmatheco.2021.04.004 of an a priori is not compulsory, it is only a relevant plus, and a B-RUP can also be used in an "objective" empirically-based way.